jupyterhub/jupyterhub/docs/source/explanation/singleuser.md

 `jupyterhub-singleuser` makes other small customizations to how the single-user server behaves:

-1. logs activity on the single-user server, used in [idle-culling][].
+1. logs activity on the single-user server, used in [idle-culling](https://github.com/jupyterhub/jupyterhub-idle-culler).
 2. disables some features that don't make sense in JupyterHub (trash, retrying ports)
 3. loading options such as URLs and SSL configuration from the environment
 4. customize logging for consistency with JupyterHub logs